-In accordance with provisions of the Americans with Disabilities Act (ADA) of 1990, the CCRPC will ensure public meeting requested accommodations, should be made to Diane Meyerhoff, Third Sector Associates, at 802-865-1794 or diane@
+In accordance with provisions of the Americans with Disabilities Act (ADA) of 1990, the CCRPC will ensure public meeting sites are accessible to all people.
+Requests for free interpretive or translation services, assistive devices, or other requested accommodations, should be made to Diane Meyerhoff, Third Sector Associates, at 802-865-1794 or diane@ thirdsectorassociates.com, at least 3 business days prior to the meeting for which services are requested.

-Community Dinner

-Note Special
+Community Dinner Note Special